 The Fund has an arrangement with Prudential whereby additional contributions can be paid to them for investment, with the intention that the accumulated value will be used to purchase additional retirement benefits.
 AVCs are not included in the pension fund accounts in accordance with Regulation 4(1)(b) of the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016.
-During 2022/23 £2.5m in contributions were paid to Prudential.
-The capital value of all AVC's at year end 31 March 2023 was £18.7m.
-The equivalent figures for 31 March 2024 were not available at the time of publishing the draft 2023/24 accounts.
-This will be updated in the final published audited statements.
+During 2023/24 £3.1m in contributions were paid to Prudential.
+The capital value of all AVC's at year end 31 March 2024 was £20.3m.